ersinctky/e-commerce/README.md

-# e-ticaret
+# e-commerce
-Basit bir e-ticaret uygulaması
+a simple e-commerce app